- Dates: Dec 06 - 18, 2020

 - As an added bonus, take a scenic river cruise on our optional pre-tour excursion to Brazil’s Amazon region.

-TravelQuest last journeyed to these two beautiful countries in November 1994 to experience the total eclipse of the Sun.
-A quarter-century later, we look forward to once again sharing some of our favorite highlights, from the beaches and samba rhythms of Rio de Janeiro, to the cosmopolitan elegance of Buenos Aires, to some of the world’s largest waterfalls at Iguazu – which you’ll view from both Argentina and Brazil on platforms perched above the rising mists.
+TravelQuest last journeyed to these two beautiful countries in November 1994 to experience the total solar eclipse of the Sun.
+A quarter-century later, we look forward to once again sharing some of our favorite highlights, from the beaches and samba rhythms of Rio de Janeiro to the cosmopolitan elegance of Buenos Aires to some of the world’s largest waterfalls at Iguazu – which you’ll view from both Argentina and Brazil on platforms perched above the rising mists.

-As long as you’re in South America, this is a perfect opportunity to explore a few other destinations that are on most travelers’ bucket lists – including the Brazilian Amazon, taking advantage of our optional pre-tour river cruise on the famed Rio Negro, with its profusion of jungle wildlife and fascinating indigenous cultures.
+As long as you’re in South America, this is a perfect opportunity to explore a few other destinations that are on most travelers’ bucket lists while going to see a total solar eclipse – including the Brazilian Amazon, taking advantage of our optional pre-tour river cruise on the famed Rio Negro, with its profusion of jungle wildlife and fascinating indigenous cultures.

-Of course, the focal point of your eclipse adventure comes on December 14, 2020, as you experience 1 minute and 52 seconds of totality in the vast wilderness of northwestern Patagonia.
+Of course, the focal point of your total solar eclipse adventure comes on December 14, 2020, as you experience 1 minute and 52 seconds of totality in the vast wilderness of northwestern Patagonia.

-Think of this 12-night journey as a South American lifetime adventure, blending spectacular natural beauty with cultural riches, and crowned by an unforgettable eclipse experience.
+Think of this 12-night journey as a South American lifetime adventure, blending spectacular natural beauty with cultural riches, and crowned by an unforgettable total solar eclipse experience.